ECI Portfolio Page Pic 1

 ECI Portfolio Page Pic 3ECI Portfolio Page Pic 4

-Collaborative for Children is facilitating their Centers of Excellence (COE) Program across Harris County to provide a 3-tier model of support and training for children, families and child care staff.
+Collaborative for Children facilitates the Centers of Excellence (COE) Program across Harris County to provide a 3-tier model of support and training for children, families and child care staff.

 Child care centers in the Level 1 Model have the highest need, with 50% or more children receiving subsidies.
 These centers will receive intense on-site and remote intervention along with a professional learning community and access to the Collab-Lab.
 The COE Level 2 Model provides services to centers that have less than 50% of children receiving subsidies.
-Their focus is on teacher development, on-demand training, professional learning communities and Collab-Lab visits.
+The focuses for COEs Level 2 are teacher development, on-demand training, professional learning communities and Collab-Lab visits.
 The COE Level 3 Model provides pop-up centers to shelters, apartment complexes, community parks and large-scale events to connect families to resources that support social emotional learning and STEAM activities.
 For more information visit https://collabforchildren.org/.

 Vulnerable Populations